KarolDuracz/SVG-Mind-Tree/README.md

 <h3>Real life scenario</h3>

-1. A few commands for windows cmd that can quickly list whether the descriptions fields have the correct names according to the pattern "# + DIGITS"
+1. A few commands for windows cmd that can quickly list whether the descriptions fields have correct names according to pattern "# + DIGITS"

 ```
 # This will show you a general overview of what's in the descriptions fields.
 # This can help you see the general overview of the descriptions values.
-There may be errors, such as missing the #, etc.
+There may be errors, such as missing #, etc.
 curl http://localhost:5000/api/nodes | findstr /i "description"

 # There are two arguments here: "descriptions" and "id."
 You'll see a slightly larger log with the ID.